lambdamu/faq/README.md

 ### Security

 * Spring route security
-* JWT not implemented for this demo but Spring CSRF is enabled
+* JWT not implemented for this demo but CSRF is enabled
 * Angular route guard
 * PostregSQL user is granted all privileges for the demo (Hibernate DB creation), they should be restricted in a production environment.

 ### Internationalisation support

-The demo contains data in English only and does not support translations.
+The demo contains sample data in English only and does not support translations.
 However both back-end and front-end are setup to support internationalisation if needed.

 #### Back-end